kwkou/815/articles/hdinsight/hdinsight-hbase-geo-replication.md

 		$vNetName = "Contoso-VNet-CN"  # This name must match your Europe virtual network name.
 		$subNetName = 'Subnet-1' # This name must match your Europe virtual network subnet name.
 The default name is "Subnet-1".

-		$storageAccountName = 'ContosoStoreEU'  # The script will create this storage account for you.
+		$storageAccountName = 'ContosoStoreCN'  # The script will create this storage account for you.
 The storage account name doesn't support hyphens.
 		$storageAccountName = $storageAccountName.ToLower() #Storage account name must be in lower case.
 		$blobContainerName = $hbaseClusterName.ToLower()  #Use the cluster name as the default container name.